Basic seitan recipe

 You can also freeze it after straining the liquid away and putting it in a freezer friendly air tight bag.

-If you liked this recipe, leave a star rating on the recipe card, a comment below and pin it to Pinterest.
+If you loved this recipe, leave a 5 ⭐️ rating on the recipe card and comment below!

 Easy homemade seitan recipe